Wreck Removal and Salvage Operations

 Pier Demolition – Sewaren, NJ

-On completion of the Gravel Project we immediately began demolition of an adjacent Pier Structure.
-The pier was 300' Wide and 60' Long.
-Project entailed excavating the pier and chisel large concrete slabs, R & D timbers and concrete seawall, remove 31 h-beam that were 115' long and R & D timber decking.
-When demolition portion of the project was complete we then set 12,000 of stone in place.
+Upon completion of the Sewaren, NJ Gravel Transportation and Off-Loading Project, Sterling immediately began demolition of an adjacent Pier Structure.
+The pier was 300' wide x 60' long.
+This project entailed excavating the pier, chiseling large concrete slabs, R & D timbers and concrete seawall, removing 31 h-beams that were 115' long and R & D timber decking.
+When the demolition portion of the project was complete, we set 12,000 of stone in place.